-Participants: From a large pool of applicants, ELTI selected 60 participants for their achievement and potential as environmental decision-makers involved in natural resource management or restoration in Latin America.
-They came from thirteen countries and work for local and national governments, non-governmental organizations, private companies, academia, and public-private partnerships.
+Participants: From a pool of over 650 applicants, ELTI selected 50 participants for their achievement and potential as environmental decision-makers involved in natural resource management or restoration in Brazil and other countries of Latin America.
+They came from nine countries, including 9 different states of Brazil and 7 departments of Colombia.
+They work for local and national governments, non-governmental organizations, private companies, academia, and public-private partnerships.